 Methodology

 Maximum WSEL values were exported for each model's 2D computational mesh cell centroid and densified points along the floodplain fringe.
 A TIN was created from the centroids, and a 1-meter WSEL grid was sampled from the TIN to match the resolution of the input terrain DEM.
-Polygons were created from the WSEL grid for SFHA and non-SFHA features using the following approach, based on FEMA SID 110:
+Polygons were created from the WSEL grid for SFHA and non-SFHA features using the following approach, based on FEMA SID 110.
+See Figure 18-Figure 21 for an example of workflow.

 BLE 1% annual chance inundation converted from grid cells to SFHA (Zone A) polygons where: